 RGT 2933.
 CERTIFICATION FUNDAMENTALS.
 This course is designed to correlate scientific components of radiography to entry-level knowledge required by the profession.
-3 Semester Credit Hours: Lecture, 3 hrs

 MDCC LAW ENFORCEMENT TRAINING ACADEMY

 The Mississippi Delta Community College Law Enforcement Training Academy (MDCCLETA) is a Class I State Academy accredited by the Mississippi Board on Law Enforcement Officers' Standards and Training to offer all levels of training to law enforcement officers from the Delta region of Mississippi and from across the State.
 Training at the Academy began in August 1998.